AR PRODUCT VISUALIZATION

 Provide a virtually tangible and realistically presented mode of operation

 The client needed an AR product visualization app to be used during a trade fair.
-The basic idea was to show the visitors how a 3D printer device works.
+They wanted to show the visitors how a 3D printer device works.
 The challenge was to precisely reproduce the printer’s mode of operation by creating animations of the entire process (e.g. opening of some elements).
 The goal was to provide the option to see the inside of the device.

 The AR product visualization app itself was to scan a room’s surface with a smartphone’s built-in camera.
 Next, a virtual printer model was to be generated in the scanned area.
 The main objective was to enable visitors to the fair to come up and look closely at the 3D printing process.

-Unity in diversity: augmented reality technologies support industrial innovation
+Unity in diversity: AR technologies support industrial innovation